Emotions were taut in postwar Germany.

-Before Betsie died, Corrie had said, “Concentration camps are now used to destroy people.
+Before Betsie died, Corrie had said, “Prison camps are now used to destroy people.
 After the war there will be no use for them.
 We must ask God to give us one, and we will use it to build up lives.”
-The memory of her dead sister was kept alive through the visions and directions she had given to Corrie during their prison camp incarceration.
+The memory of her dead sister was kept alive through the visions and directions she had given to Corrie during their concentration camp incarceration.

 During those first few years after the war, many Germans seemed drained of energy.
 They had lost face among the nations of the world; their homes had been destroyed; and they experienced despair when they heard the enormity of Hitler’s crimes.